th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/setup-hardware.md

  psk="<Password for your wireless LAN>"
 }
 ```
-you can use the command `sudo rasi-config` for additional setting (e.g : change your time zone, set the language, Keybord layout etc..)
+you can use the command `sudo rasi-config` for additional setting (e.g : change your time zone, set the language,
+Keyboard layout etc.)

 Read more about a headless setup
 [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md){:target="_blank"}.

 ## Plugin ReSpeaker and Zigbee Adapter
 Attach the ReSpeaker 4-Mic-Array to the Raspberry Pi and plugin the Zigbee Adapter.

 ![Raspberry Pi with ReSpeaker and ConBee2](../../assets/rpi_respeaker_conbee2.jpg)

 ## Finish!
 Congratulations!
 You mastered the first step to your own Voice Assistant!
 Go to the [next step](/pages/installation/auto-install-script/auto-installation)!